section-engineering-education/engineering-education/articles/concepts-and-configuration-of-stp/index.md

   - url: /engineering-education/concepts-and-configuration-of-stp/hero.jpg
     alt: Spanning Tree Protocol example image
 ---
-Loop prevention is one of the most important considerations when developing a switched network.
-In a switched network, once a loop forms, the amount of traffic that can be exchanged between switches easily consumes all of the bandwidth available within each of the affected switches.
-One way to avoid loops is to provide only a single path between switches and to [ensure that there is no path continuity in the switched network](https://www.ciscopress.com/articles/article.asp?p=1728837).
+Loop prevention is one of the most important considerations when developing a [switched network](https://www.materialbidders.com/mb-news-details.php?id=120).
+Once a loop forms the amount of traffic exchanged between switches consumes all the bandwidth available.
+This happens within all the affected switches.
+A way to avoid having loops is by providing only one path between switches and making sure there is no continuity for the path in a switched network.
 <!--more-->

-The Spanning Tree Protocol is capable of averting loops in the switched network.
-It accomplishes this by temporarily obstructing redundant paths between switches.
+The Spanning Tree Protocol is capable of [averting loops in the switched network](https://www.certificationkits.com/cisco-stp-ccna).
+It accomplishes this by obstructing redundant paths between switches.
 This article will go through some of the STP concepts as well as the configurations which are used to deploy STP on a switch.

 ### Prerequisites
 To follow through the article, you will need to: